eliothxchan/sc2-audio-build-order-reader/README.md

 `--supply`: Whether to read out the supply along with the action that needs to be performed

+`--delay`: How long to delay the start of the speech (negative means starts sooner)

 # License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.